 Standard grab rails are constructed in a sturdy, tubular design and come in 30cm, 40cm, 45cm and 60cm lengths.
 The rails are affixed to the wall of your bathroom via “feet” that fit into each end of the rail and are screwed directly into the tiling or wall.
 It is advisable to have these rails installed professionally.

 Other rails include grab bars that fit directly onto the rim of the bath itself.
 These do not need to be installed and simply clip into place, facilitating easy removal and movement.
 Grab bars provide an extra handhold by which to steady yourself when entering and exiting the bath.

 Padded grab bars are also available.
 These bars offer extra grip to their user, and therefore can be considered safer.
 Users also report that they are more comfortable to use for people with arthritic complaints in their hands.

 While you will spend most of your time in a walk-in bath sat down, climbing in and out and general standing up can still pose a considerable hazard.
 The raised parts of the floor of your bath help to assist with grip, but may be insufficient.
 Non-slip mats, with suckers on the underside, affix directly to the floor of the bath and to the floor of your bathroom if you have a tiled floor, providing exceptional grip and eliminating this risk.

 These water-proof, wipe-clean mats remain in place even if water is spilled on them, retaining traction and allowing easy and safe transfer in and out of your bathtub.

-For further information on any of these products, contact us on or 0845 8387085 at email@example.com.
+For further information on any of these products, contact us at firstname.lastname@example.org.